JosueHernandez0000/Powder-XRD-V-A/README.md

 ├── raw_xy_data/
 │   └── your_data.xy       # XRD data to be analyzed
 |
-├── README.txt             # Documentation for the project.
+├── README.md             # Documentation for the project.
 ├── LICENSE
 └── Powder_XRD_VA.exe      # Standalone .exe file
 ```